ActionWidget

 end

-Again, the automatically generated helper method, #panel_widget
+Again, the automatically generated helper method, #panel_widget in this case,

 can be used to instantiate and render the widget: